Revised Date: 23/09/2019

 Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person’s experience of a website should be appropriate to the capabilities of a browser or device but with a consistent user experience inline with design style guides (we’ll come to these later) across all popular devices for your audience.

 Desktop browser testing

-I test my work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Internet Explorer), Mozilla (Firefox) and Opera.
+I test my work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge & IE11), Mozilla (Firefox) and Opera.
 I’ll also test to ensure Microsoft Internet Explorer 10 for Windows users get an appropriate, possibly different, experience.
 I won’t test in other older browsers unless you specify otherwise.
 If you need an enhanced design for an older browser, I can provide a separate estimate for that.

 Device browser testing

 Testing popular small-screen devices is essential in ensuring that a person’s experience of a website is appropriate to the capabilities of the device they’re using.
 I test my work in: